 “You remember the mix?”

 Cornmeal gives the batter more crunch, she adds my cayenne-habanero mix, a healthy dose of black pepper, onion and garlic powder, a touch of salt.
 We don’t add much salt during cooking, they can sprinkle on more to taste, if you start with too much you can’t unsalt it.
 For fried fish, I make tartar sauce, also catsup with a squeeze of lemon, hot horseradish and Japanese spicy mayo.
-We like our food spicy, even sizzling.
+We like our food to sting the palate, a tase bud wakeup.
 For the fearless, there’s Tabasco habanero or habanero powder to sprinkle on.